Professor James Arvanitakis

 - 2012, 'Complex emotions', Published Work

-An Australian Research Council funded project looking at the changing nature of citizenship and how civics education can be promoted to marginalized and disengaged communities.
+An Australian Research Council funded project looking at the changing nature of citizenship and how civics education can be promoted to marginalised and disengaged communities.
+Current work includes researching young people’s attitudes and priorities during the 2016 federal election and is being undertaken in partnership with Youth Action.
+See the following link for an example of the research: https://www.academia.edu/34050382/YOUNG_PEOPLE_IN_GREATER_WESTERN_SYDNEY_BEYOND_STEREOTYPES

 This information has been contributed by Professor Arvanitakis.